 You shall notice that each time you select a data type, the information displayed in the available fields do change, to show you the correct formatting for your data.
 You may also click to download an example of a .csv file.

 Notice that available fields have a dashed underlining, which indicates that hovering your mouse on them, will display a tooltip with all available information regarding the corresponding field (such as available or valid values, etc).

 - Duplicates (5): Select how you want the system to treat duplicate entries.
 You may choose to either ignore them or replace the first entry with its duplicate.

 - Date format (6): In case the data you want to import contain date fields you may choose the appropriate format for your date fields.

 - Suppress notifications (7): Select this option if you want to suppress any notifications that might be sent by the system automatically.
-For example, if in your system you have enabled a notification to be triggered each time a user is assigned to a course, and you are about to import a bulk of user assignments to that course, but you do not want course professors to receive a mass spike of notifications, you may choose to suppress any notifications.
+For example, if in your system you have enabled a notification to be triggered each time a user is assigned to a course, and you are about to import a bulk of user assignments to that course, but you do not want course Instructors to receive a mass spike of notifications, you may choose to suppress any notifications.

-- CSV data (8): Upload (or paste - if you would choose to do so by using plain text) your CSV data.
+- CSV data (8): Upload (or paste - if you would choose to do so by using plain text) your .csv file data.

 Finally, you shall notice a note that the end of the page regarding the maximum import size in lines.
 You may change this limit from your system settings, section Debug & Performance (see more here).